One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Bayesian Program Learning (BPL)

-The token level parameters, referred as $\theta$, consist of global re-scaling and a global translation of center of mass of each sub-part sequence.
+The token level parameters, referred as $\theta$, consist of global re-scaling and a global translation of the center of mass of each sub-part sequence.
 Moreover, BPL adds variance to the created types in terms of start location, trajectory, affine transformation so that the generated samples are as unique as possible.
 Token level parameters are distributed as $P(\theta|\psi)$ and the end product of token level is $P(I|\theta)$.

-At the inference phase to produce a new image $I^{(2)}$ given an image $I^{(1)}$, firstly BPL reduces the line width of an image to one pixel and then runs a random walk algorithm to collect at most 10 parses of the $I^{(1)}$.
+At the inference phase, it produces a new image $I^{(2)}$ given an image $I^{(1)}$.
+First, BPL reduces the line width of an image to one pixel and then runs a random walk algorithm to collect at most 10 parses of the $I^{(1)}$.
 An example of these parses can be found in Fig.~\ref{fig:bpl_method}-B. These parses are sorted according to log-probability of the random walk search and the most likely one is taken as the starting point.
 Afterwards, a new image is generated according to following formulation:

-One of the main advantages of using BPL as a data augmentation is that it does not require huge training samples but more importantly, domain knowledge is minimized, i.e. BPL trained on Omniglot can be used on Borg dataset.
-Secondly, BPL can generate new exemplars from \emph{single unseen} example, something deep models are incapable of for the moment.
+One of the main advantages of using BPL as a data augmentation is that it does not require huge training samples but more importantly, domain knowledge is minimized.
+For example, BPL can be trained on the Omniglot symbols, and later used on the Borg cipher symbols.
+Secondly, BPL can generate new exemplars from a \emph{single unseen} example, whereas deep models are incapable of for the moment.
 Finally and most importantly, the output images have enough variability while keeping the main structure to be used as a training set.
 In all of our experiments, we have used the code\footnote{\url{https://github.com/brendenlake/BPL}} to generate each symbol.
-The parsing include a 'fast\_mode' option which allows for the code to run quickly, skipping the expensive procedure of fitting the strokes to the details of the image.
+The parsing includes a 'fast\_mode' option which skips the expensive procedure of fitting the strokes to the details of the image.